zamboni-lab/SLAW/README.md

 # SLAW

 ### Recent changes:
 __18/11/2021__: Memory efficient spectral merging.
-The memory efficiency of ms-ms merging has been upscaled by an order of magnitude following bug report.
-If you had some issues running SLAW with an OOM error after the datamatrix was generated please try with adelabriere/slaw:dev.
+The memory efficiency of ms-ms merging has been upscaled following bug report.
+It is still in dev as I am running some test, but if you had some issues running SLAW with an OOM error after the datamatrix was generated please try with adelabriere/slaw:dev.

 ###Introduction